upbound/docs/content/providers/migration.md

     - Content of Examples: This directory may contain Claims, and Configuration.pkg.crossplane.io resource.
 Example configuration examples: https://github.com/upbound/platform-ref-gcp/tree/main/package.
-  - The user must have push authorization to the registry where the new configuration package image built during migration will be pushed.
+  - To push the new configuration package image during migration, the user requires push authorization to the registry.

 ### Installation